 So how can you identify which teams to keep and which are obsolete?

 To find inactive Microsoft teams (and Microsoft 365 groups), you have four main options:

 1. Find inactive teams by running a Microsoft Teams usage report

-The Teams usage report is Microsoft’s out-of-the-box solution for tracking usage activity in Microsoft Teams.
+The Teams usage report is Microsoft’s out-of-the-box solution for tracking user activity in Teams.
 It allows you to quickly see how many users are using the app to collaborate and communicate.

-Accessed through the Microsoft Teams admin center, the Teams usage report gives an overview of usage activity and information, including:
+Accessed through the Teams admin center, the Teams usage report gives an overview of user activity and information, including:

 - The number of active users and channels in Teams across your organization